bioinformatics-core-shared-training/reproducibility_workshop/report/repro_research_text.md

 Reproducible Research: A long and winding road.

 #### Introduction ####
-Reproducibility is often cited as a core tenet of the Scientific method.
+Reproducibility is often cited as a core tenet of the Scientific method; Indeed Einstein is quoted as saying "Insanity: doing the same thing over and over again and expecting different results."
 But what do we mean by reproducibility?
 How do we define it?
 Why and how should we strive for it in our research?
   - motivation for reproducibility (cite Florian?)
   - cost/benefit analysis
   Reproducibility does not come for free and , as can be seen later in this paper, can involve considerable effort and a broad skill-base to achieve it.
 It is therefore reasonable to question - is it worth it?
 There is some evidence supporting the concept that papers whose research is reproducible are more highly cited than those which are not.
+Reproducibility can also assist in techniques and tools to be repurposed to address new scientific questions which is another desirable research outcome.
-Greater stability in our confidence in bioinformatic analyses can come from greater robustness of preceding work given how this area of science is so heavily interdependant on derivations from previously annotated data.
+Greater stability in our confidence in conclusions drawn from bioinformatic analyses can come from greater robustness of preceding works given how this area of science is so heavily interdependant on derivations from previously annotated data and inferences.
   - The target audience of this paper include the folloowing stakeholders: computational scientists, wet biologists and research funders.
 They have differing roles and rsponsibilities on the road to reproducible research but all are key to the endeavour.

 #### Levels of Reproducibility ####